HL7/davinci-ecdx/input/pagecontent/background.md

 ### Provider to Provider Data Exchange

  Providers commonly need and request information from other providers about their patients.
-Although this guide focuses on payor to provider to interactions, the technical exchange is no different than a provider to provider interaction.
+Although this guide focuses on Payer to Provider interactions, the technical exchange is no different than a Provider to Provider interaction.

 #### Example Scenarios

  - Referred-to provider solicits additional clinical information from referring provider to support performing the requested service.
- - Referring provider needs the results from the Referred-to provider.
+ - Referring provider needs the results from the referred-to provider.

 ### What Information is Needed?